 A range of creative/well-being activities for individuals and groups.
 This has evolved and changed over the years and is always changing.
 If you have an idea, we are open to suggestions, let us know and it may be possible in the future.

 At the moment we have:

-Sound Healing Mary Pat Moloney
+Beginner Ukulele Classes/ Mary Pat Moloney

 One day/weekend Workshops for adults

 These workshops offer a range of activities that seek to explore the creative essence.
 This might be through movement, drama, music, meditation and many other activities.
 While processes/techniques vary they work towards bringing about awareness of potential and the opportunity to expand into that potential.
-Facilitators are experienced and highly skilful in their specialised areas.
+Facilitators are experienced and highly skillful in their specialised areas.
 The setting offers a relaxed atmosphere that participants regularly comment on finding peaceful and uplifting.